Questions to Ask Prior to Visiting a Nonprofit Organization You’re Considering Supporting

 What you want to look for: Do they understand the landscape they’re working in?
 Is there an opportunity for collaboration with other nonprofits?
 We believe that nonprofits collaborating help share learned lessons and resources for more effective programs and greater impact.

-Have questions about what nonprofits to support or want to stay up to date with RSF Foundation?
+Have questions about which nonprofits to support or want to stay up to date with RSF Foundation?
 Sign up for our newsletter!